kuhlaid/jocoknow/docs/curation-tools/CURATED-checklist.md

 - [ ] Is the code commented, i.e., did the author provide descriptive information on sections of code?
 - [ ] Is data for input missing?
 Are environmental conditions and parameters noted?
 Is it clear which language(s) and version(s) are used?
 - [ ] Does the code use absolute paths or relative paths?
 If absolute paths, is this documented in the README?
 - [ ] Are packages or additional libraries used?
-Is so, is this noted with clear use instructions?
+I so, is this noted with clear use instructions?
-- [ ] Are any data organized consistently for access by the code?
+- [ ] Is data organized consistently for access by the code?
 - [ ] Is there an indication of whether the depositor intends users to be able to run the code and reproduce results, or just see the process used?

 To view additional UNDERSTAND steps based on format, view the following primers: